RoyalPineapple/airglow/README.md

 ```

 ### Verify AirPlay Discovery
-The AirPlay device "LEDFx AirPlay" should appear in your device's AirPlay menu.
+The AirPlay device "Airglow" should appear in your device's AirPlay menu.
 If not:
 - Check that containers are running (`docker compose ps`)
 - Verify network mode is `host`
 - Ensure mDNS/Avahi is working on your network